Cuban Salsa: Open Saloneo Walk

 Open Saloneo

-“Open Saloneo” can be used on its own but most often a Lead will like to combine several Saloneo variations into a longer Saloneo walk.
+“Open Saloneo” can be used on its own.
+However, most often a Lead will like to combine several Saloneo variations into a longer Saloneo walk.

 Video #1 is from a Practica Training Session with me and Mona, Copenhagen, Denmark, 2022.
 Watch the small girl in the background, she is going to be a great dancer one day.
-The video has also examples of Saloneo por Dentro con Rodeo, Paséala, Exhibela Largo con Rodeo, Exhibela con Rodeo and of Sácala into Half Sombrero.
+The video includes examples of Saloneo por Dentro into Rodeo.
+It also shows Paséala, Exhibela Largo (Sácala) into Rodeo, Exhibela into Rodeo and Sácala into Half Sombrero.

-For Saloneo walks as well as for many other great social moves, they work the best if the Follow always steps forward on “1” in the main mode of Cuban Salsa.
-Many of the best basic figures and walks fall apart and must be aborted as soon as the Follow makes a back-step instead of continuing forward.
+For Saloneo walks, they work best if the Follow always steps forward on “1.”
+This applies to many other great social moves as well, in the main mode of Cuban Salsa.
+Many of the best basic figures depend on good flow and momentum.
+They easily fall apart if the Follow stops up or takes back-steps.